cwpearson/node-legion/README.md

-We will follow proposal 2, as it seems more consistent with the current peer detection behavior
+We will start with proposal 1.

 ## Using `LogicalRegion` overlap to model communication between must-epoch tasks